lisaong/katacoda-scenarios/sqlite-python/step2.md

 #### Querying data

-One the database is created, we'll use python to query the database contents.
+Once the database is created, we'll use python to query the database contents.

-*Replace* the contents of `query.py` with the following code:
+**Replace** the contents of `query.py` with the following code:

 <pre class="file" data-filename="query.py" data-target="replace">
 #!/usr/bin/python